Rooted Witnesses: trees as archaeological matter in Palestine

-This research examines the condition of dampness within London’s social housing, in order to understand how housing conditions function as a means, and agent, of accumulative dispossession.
-While 2021 saw dampness in social housing become a national talking point following scandal caused by the circulation of select extreme cases, it continues to be treated as a singular and discrete issue.
+This research examines the dampness condition within London’s social housing to understand how housing conditions function as a means, and agent, of accumulative dispossession.
+While 2021 saw dampness in social housing become a national talking point following a scandal caused by the circulation of select extreme cases, it continues to be treated as a singular and discrete issue.
 At most, it has been formulated as the product of state-sanctioned neglect.
 In this research, I aim to position these damp conditions as one part of a concerted assault on the very provision of social housing in the first place.
-Building from in-depth case studies and first-hand testimony, I unpack the different modes, levels, and speeds at which dampness as accumulative dispossession might occur, to demonstrate how dampness has functioned as means to dislocate the urban poor.
+Building from in-depth case studies and first-hand testimony, I unpack the different modes, levels, and speeds at which dampness as accumulative dispossession might occur, to demonstrate how dampness has functioned as a means to dislocate the urban poor.

 A City on the Blockchain: On Crypto’s recent fascination for Land_Territory

 After the attempt to escape state power in digital spaces, recently many projects in the crypto and blockchain realm return to land and territory as the focus of their activity with the aim of performing “physical-world governance experiments'' that challenge current conceptions of societal organisation.
 Here, the abstraction of land as an asset for speculation is also linked to the abstraction of citizenship as a commodified good.
 After buying into the project by purchasing a CitizenNFT, CityDAO (Decentralised Autonomous Organisation) promises to provide the framework to encounter like-minded people, build new networks, and achieve economic prosperity: As the citizen is becoming a user, the city is becoming a platform.
 Crossing disciplinary boundaries between digital anthropology, critical urbanism, and political theory, this research investigates these projects as the expansion of the platform economy to a general principle of organisation that advances the privatisation of urban and social spaces.